Lindsay Johnson

-Lindsay Johnson (born 8 May 1980) is an English former footballer who played for Everton Ladies and the England women's national football team.
-Johnson was a fast and versatile defender, with the ability to play in any of the defensive positions.
+Lindsay Johnson (born 8 May 1980) is an English former footballer who played defense for Everton Ladies and the England women's national football team.

 Early life

 Johnson was born in Hartlepool.
 She was educated at Fens Primary School, Manor College of Technology, and Hartlepool Sixth Form College.
 Her interest in sport in general began at a very early age.
 At the age of six years, she began athletics training, although was not allowed to compete until the age of eight years.
 She went on to represent her county at 200m and the long jump and also represented her county at hockey and netball.

 Club career

 Johnson's football career began at the age of 11 years when she joined a girls club.
 She also played for Coventry City on one or two occasions while attending Manchester Metropolitan University.
 However, her Premier League career began relatively late when she joined Liverpool Ladies, from where she joined Everton Ladies in 2003.
 Everton fans gave her the nickname "Lindsay Lightning" due to her pace.
 She played for Everton in their 1–0 FA Women's Cup Final defeat to Charlton Athletic Ladies in 2005, earning the Player of the Match award.
 She also played in Everton's League Cup win in 2008, beating Arsenal Ladies in the final.

 Johnson's loyalty to Everton was rewarded with another two Cup finals in 2010: a 3–1 defeat by Leeds Carnegie in the Premier League Cup, in which Fara Williams scored Everton's consolation, followed by a memorable extra–time win over Arsenal in the FA Women's Cup.

 When the 2014 season culminated in Everton's relegation, Johnson postponed her plans to retire and decided to play on for another season in FA WSL 2.
 In October 2015, she confirmed that Everton's match against Oxford United would be her last.
 Johnson marked the occasion with a goal in Everton's 5–3 win.